You are using an outdated browser. Please upgrade your browser to improve your experience.

 Given it can be hard to pick out the genuine emails from the fake ones, it’s worth trying to avoid ever clicking on links in emails.
 If the emails are not legitimate, the links may take you to sites that download viruses on to your computer.

-Or they may take you to what appear to be genuine login pages for HMRC or your bank, but which are really fake websites that get you to type in your personal details and passwords – setting up fraudsters with everything they need to get into your accounts.
+Or they may take you to what appear to be genuine login pages for HMRC or your bank, but which are really fake websites that get you to type in your personal details and passwords.
+These bogus sites give fraudsters up everything they need to get into your accounts.

 HMRC will never email you to tell you that a tax rebate is waiting.
 And your bank will very rarely email you with a prompt to login.
 The government website has more information on HMRC related emails and scams(www.gov.uk opens in a new tab).